 Another goal of any youth justice system is to limit criminal behaviour in the shorter term as well.
-CYF recently reviewed the post-conference reoffending of 7,200 young people who participated in ITC FGCs and FGCs in 2011 and 2012.224 For young people, four per cent received a custodial sentence within twelve months of an ITC FGC.
-Three per cent of young people whose FGC plans were monitored by a Rangatahi Court, received a custodial sentence within 12 months, while 12 per cent of those monitored by a Youth Court did so.
+MSD recently reviewed the post-conference reoffending of nearly 6,800 young people who participated in ITC FGCs and court-ordered FGCs in 2011 and 2012.
+For these young people, four per cent received a custodial sentence within twelve months of an ITC FGC, while the corresponding figure for court-ordered FGCs was 12%.
 These rates suggest that post-conference, the vast majority of young people do not re-offend in a serious enough manner as to require the use of the most severe sanction.

 However, young people do continue to come to the attention of the police.
-The review expansively defined "re-offending" as when NZP believe the young person has committed an offence-even if a charge is not filed in court, let alone proven.
-The reason for this expansive and inclusive definition is that the majority of cases are processed in the pre-Youth Court space, through warnings, and alternative actions as well as ITC FGCs.
-Using the Ministry of Justice's "seriousness score" for offences as well as the number of offences, the review found that in the subsequent twelve months about a third of young people did not reoffend, a third were identified by police for offences at a lower level of seriousness, and the remaining third offended at a level at or higher than before the ITC FGC.
+The review expansively defined "re-offending" as when NZP believe the young person has committed an offence-even if a charge is not filed in court, let alone formally proven (although an admission of guilt is a requirement of some key diversionary interventions).
+The reason for this expansive and inclusive definition is that the majority of cases are processed in the pre-Youth Court space, through warnings, and Police alternative actions as well as ITC FGCs.
+Using the Ministry of Justice's "seriousness scale" for offences, as well as the number of offences, the review found that in the subsequent twelve months about a third of young people did not re-offend, a further third were identified by police for offences at a lower level of seriousness than before, and the remaining third offended at a level at or higher than before the ITC FGC.
 For the subsequent 24 months after an ITC FGC, 77 per cent of all young people had re-offended (using the broadest definition).

-For young people involved in Youth Court monitored FGCs, police noted a seventy per cent re-offence rate within 12 months and 82 per cent within 24 months.
-For those young people who were counted as re-offending in the first 12 months, the severity of cases (measured by the sum of the seriousness score for all charges in a case) decreased by almost two-thirds (from 894 to 330).
+For young people involved in court-ordered FGCs, Police data revealed a seventy per cent re-offence rate within 12 months and 82 per cent within 24 months.
+The severity of cases (measured by the sum of the seriousness scores for all charges in a case) more than halved in the 12 months after court-ordered FGCs compared to the 12 months before (from 1,273 to 622).

 For Rangatahi Court-monitored youth, twenty-five per cent did not come to police attention at all while an additional 48 per cent reduced the seriousness level of offending.
 Youth who were monitored by the Rangatahi Court reduced the seriousness of charges by 60 per cent when they re-offended in police records.